 - The downloaded firmware MUST remain zipped.
 DO NOT unzip the downloaded file. - Please ensure you have a good backup before attempting a firmware update. - Disable all anti-virus and firewall software before attempting a firmware update. - Be sure to run firmware updates from a stable and, if possible, hardwired network connection.
-Avoid running firmware upgrades from marginal wifi connections or off-site locations if possible. - Once downloaded, click the HELP pull-down menu, then MANUALLY UPGRADE MY LIGHTING, and browse to the firmware file you have downloaded. - After upgrading your firmware, please close all browser windows and clear your Java cache as outlined in this article: http://www.universal-devices.com/mwiki/index.php?title=ISY-99i/ISY- 26_INSTEON:Clearing_Your_Java_Cache
+Avoid running firmware upgrades from marginal wifi connections or offsite locations if possible. - Once downloaded, click the HELP pull-down menu, then MANUALLY UPGRADE MY LIGHTING, and browse to the firmware file you have downloaded. - After upgrading your firmware, please close all browser windows and clear your Java cache as outlined in this article: http://wiki.universal-devices.com/index.php?title=ISY-99i/ISY-26 INSTEON:Clearing Your Java Cache